davidecheverria/Introduccion_estadistica_econometria/README.md

-# Introduccion a la estadistica y a la econometría
+# Introduccion a la estadística y a la econometría

 ## David Echeverría, Econ.,Msc.
 ## correo: dhecheverria@gmail.com